 For Messrs.
 Casady and Moore, upon termination due to death, such NEO's estate would have been entitled to: (1) Accrued Compensation; (2) the COBRA Payment; and (3) a pro-rated target bonus.
 For Messrs.
 Casady or Moore, upon termination for disability, the named executive officer would have received: (1) Accrued Compensation; (2) the COBRA Payment; and (3) a pro-rated target bonus.
-Upon termination of employment resulting from retirement at minimum age of 65, the NEO would have been entitled to: (1) base salary through the separation date and (2) the COBRA Payment.
+Upon termination of employment resulting from retirement at minimum age of 65, the NEO would have been entitled to: (1) Accrued Compensation and (2) the COBRA Payment.
 The foregoing payments would have been conditioned on the delivery by the executive or his estate of a release of claims.